| Last updated on December 13th, 2023

 Should You Apply for the Bluebird American Express Prepaid Card?

-When it comes to prepaid debit cards, there are few options better than the AMEX Bluebird.
-The card is essentially a reloadable Walmart gift card and prepaid debit card in one unique package.
+Regarding prepaid debit cards, there are few options better than the American Express Bluebird.
+The card is a reloadable Walmart gift card and prepaid debit card in one unique package.

-The Bluebird is such an exceptional value because it lacks many of the fees that come with a prepaid card.
+The Bluebird is such an exceptional value because it lacks many fees with a prepaid card.
 These include activation fees, reloading fees, or a monthly fee.
-Added with the purchasing power and protection that comes with an American Express credit card, the Bluebird is easily more preferable to a Walmart gift card – and makes it the perfect choice for those who want the purchasing capabilities of a debit or credit card and want to forgo a credit check.
+Added with the purchasing power and protection that comes with an American Express credit card, the Bluebird is easily preferable to a Walmart gift card – and makes it the perfect choice for those who want the purchasing capabilities of a debit or credit card and want to forgo a credit check.